JacobYuan7/jacobyuan7.github.io/_pages/includes/intro.md

 - 2️⃣ Representation learning: video understanding, visual relation detection (HOI detection/scene graph generation);
 - 3️⃣ AI for science and engineering.

-<span style="color:red"><strong> 📧 Feel free to drop me an email at hj.yuan@zju.edu.cn if you are interested in collaborating with me as a full-time researcher/intern or remotely. </strong></span>
+<span style="color:red"><strong> 📧 I am recruiting interns to work on cutting-edge problems in foundation models, so feel free to drop me an email at hj.yuan@zju.edu.cn if you are interested in collaborating with me as a full-time researcher/intern or remotely. </strong></span>

 <!--